amitport/Towards-Federated-Learning-with-Byzantine-Robust-Client-Weighting/README.md

-# Towards-Federated-Learning-With-Byzantine-Robust-Client-Weighting
+# Towards Federated Learning with Byzantine-Robust Client Weighting

-This repository is the official implementation of the paper 'Towards Federated Learning With Byzantine-RobustClient Weighting'.
+This repository is the official implementation of the paper 'Towards Federated Learning with Byzantine-Robust Client Weighting'.

 ## Folder structure